- What states have free windshield replacement?

 - No deductible windshield replacement

 - How much does it cost to replace a windshield?

 - Will my insurance go up if I get my windshield replaced?

 - Does gap insurance cover windshield replacement?

 - Driving with a cracked wind shield is dangerous

 Free windshield replacement is mandated under some state car insurance laws.
-If you live in a free windshield state, your insurance company is required to pay for your windshield repair or replacement, without you paying a deductible.
-However, free windshield replacement laws apply to the comprehensive portion of your auto policy, not liability.
+If you live in a free windshield state, your insurance company is required to pay for your windshield repair or replacement without you paying a deductible.
+However, free windshield replacement laws apply to the comprehensive portion of your auto policy, not a liability.
 That means free windshield replacement laws typically apply only to policyholders with comprehensive car insurance.

 Other states offer separate glass coverage with no deductible or a separate, lower deductible than your comprehensive insurance.
 In some cases, regardless of where you live, insurance companies will repair windshields without you paying a deductible.

 - Florida, Kentucky, and South Carolina are the only states which waive the car insurance deductible for windshield repair or replacement – if you carry comprehensive insurance coverage.